Altai Mountains: Fauna

 The Altai-Sayan ecoregion is located at the intersection of the Central Asian and Siberian faunal provinces.

 The Altai mountains are home to a diverse fauna, because of its different habitats, like steppes, northern taigas and alpine vegetation.
 Steep slopes are home to the Siberian ibex (Capra sibirica), whereas the rare argali (Ovis ammon) is found on more gentle slopes.
 Deer are represented by five species: Altai wapiti (Cervus elaphus sibiricus), moose (Alces alces), forest reindeer (Rangifer tarandus valentinae), Siberian musk deer (Moschus moschiferus), and Siberian roe deer (Capreolus pygargus).
 Moose and reindeer however, are restricted to the northern parts of the mountain range.
 The wild boar (Sus scrofa) is found in the lower foothills and surrounding lowlands.
 Until recently, the Mongolian gazelle (Procapra gutturosa) was found in the Russian Altai mountains, more specifically in the Chuya River steppe close to the Mongolian border.
 Large predators are represented by snow leopards (Panthera uncia, syn.
-Uncia uncia), wolves (Canis lupus), lynx (Lynx lynx), and brown bears (Ursus arctos), in the northern parts also by the wolverine (Gulo gulo).
-The Tien Shan dhole (Cuon alpinus hesperius) (a northwestern subspecies of the Asiatic wild dog) also lives there.
+Uncia uncia), wolves (Canis lupus), Eurasian lynx (Lynx lynx), and brown bears (Ursus arctos), in the northern parts also by the wolverine (Gulo gulo).
+The Tien Shan dhole (Cuon alpinus hesperius) (a northwestern subspecies of the Asiatic wild dog) also lived there.
 Most species of the region are of Mongolian origin.
+The western Siberian eagle-owl can be found in the western part of the mountains.

-Until the 20th century, the Caspian tiger (Panthera tigris virgata) was found in the southern parts of the Altai mountains, where it reached Lake Zaisan and the Black Irtysh.
+Until the 20th century, the Caspian tiger (Panthera tigris tigris) was found in the southern parts of the Altai mountains, where it reached Lake Zaisan and the Black Irtysh.
 Single individuals were also shot further north, for example close to Barnaul.
 Closely related to the Caspian tiger is the extant Amur tiger, which has the taxonomic name Panthera tigris altaica.

 The wisent was present in the Altai mountains until the Middle Ages, perhaps even until the 18th century.
 Today, there is a small herd in a nursery in the Altai Republic.